10 Bills You Probably Don't Know Are Negotiable

 cat027/Adobe Hospital bill and stethoscope

-For example, if you are unable to pay a debt from a recent trip to the hospital, try to work out a more manageable payment plan with the institution where you were treated.
-Or, call your hospital’s billing department and simply offer to pay a smaller amount of your bill than what you owe and see what they say.
+For example, if you cannot pay a debt from a recent trip to the hospital, try to work out a more manageable payment plan with the institution where you were treated.
 They might be willing to work with you, rendering your overall bill less scary.

 Parking tickets